Neomediatech/rspamd/README.md

 ## Usage
 You can run this container with this command:
-`docker run -d --name rspamd-honey-alpine -p 20:20 -p 21:21 neomediatech/rspamd-honey-alpine`
+`docker run -d --name rspamd-honey-alpine neomediatech/rspamd-honey-alpine`

-Logs are written inside the container, in /data/logs/, and on stdout.
+Logs are written inside the container, in /var/log/rspamd/, and on stdout.
 You can see realtime logs running this command:
 `docker logs -f rspamd-honey-alpine`
 `CTRL c` to stop seeing logs.

 If you want to map logs outside the container you can add:
-`-v /folder/path/on-host/logs/:/data/logs/`
+`-v /folder/path/on-host/logs/:/var/log/rspamd/`
 Where "/folder/path/on-host/logs/" is a folder inside your host.
 You have to create the host folder manually.

 You can run it on a compose file like this: